 Private utilities often receive franchises from a state, however these franchises can be acquired by public bodies through eminent domain.
 Public utilities traditionally argue it is in the greater good for a community for a public agency to seize property owned by a private utility, and then transfer that land to a public utility.
 These cases provide complicated, serious constitutional challenges which require expertise in this demanding niche of eminent domain law.

-Water Private Utility Case – Genesse County, Michigan: In most jurisdictions, privately owned utility companies, which service the public, are treated as public utilities.
+Water Private Utility Case – Genesse County, Michigan: In most jurisdictions, privately owned utility companies serving the public are treated as public utilities.
 As such, courts frequently treat the private utility companies as subject to the local Public Utility Commission/Public Service Commission jurisdiction, or as part of the jurisdiction of the courts in order to make sure that the customer base is fairly treated.

 Washington 10: In many jurisdictions, there is a lack of natural gas storage capacity, because of concerns that pipelines can break, especially during the high-demand winter season.
 This was well illustrated by the energy cutoff to the Northeast U.S. during a winter in the late 1970’s.
 For this reason, utility companies in the Midwest have acquired land for gas storage facilities.

 Washington 10 Gas made an initial compensation offer of approximately $1,000/acre for a total of $386,000 for the land.
-Experienced counsel, expert testimony and knowledgeable appraisals were key in resolving this case.
+Experienced counsel, expert testimony, and knowledgeable appraisals were key in resolving this case.
 We made a compelling case for a higher value for the land as a storage facility with broad appeal to major pipelines and markets.
-Ackerman Ackerman Complete & Dynkowski secured a final resolution of $5,386,000.00 for the property owner.
+Ackerman & Ackerman secured a final resolution of $5,386,000 for the property owner.